qingxiangguo/Computational-Medicine-and-Bioinformatics-Terminology-Database/README.md

 ## Splicing junctions
 Key to defining the complexity of alternative splicing within a gene is the identification of splice junctions (SJs), which occur at exon-exon boundaries and are typically characterized in pairs representing both the donor site (5’ intron boundary to 3’ upstream exon boundary) and acceptor site (3’ intron boundary to 5’ downstream exon boundary).

+## Variant allele frequency (VAF)
+The fraction of genome copies in the (tumor or control) sample affected by the variant, is either 0.0, 0.5, or 1.0 for germline variants, reflecting absence, heterozygosity, or homozygosity, respectively.
+In contrast, allele frequencies of somatic variants vary across the whole range from 0.0 to 1.0, depending on the clonal structure of the tumor sample and its impurity (the ratio of healthy genome copies in the tumor sample).

+The variant allele frequency (VAF; also known as variant allele fraction) is used to infer whether a variant comes from somatic cells or inherited from parents when a matched normal sample is not provided.
+A variant is potentially a germline mutation if the VAF is approximately 50% or 100%.

 ## XS tag in SAM file (only for Tophat and HISAT, not BWA-MEM, BWA-MEM also has the XS tag, but with other meaning)
 Where your sequencing is unstranded, mappers can still add a strand to a read if it crosses a splice site, and that splice site has a canonical splice site sequence - it can use this sequence to work out which way the RNA is going.
 Mappers such as TopHat (which cufflinks was originally designed to work with) only accepted splice sites with one of the canonical splice sites (i'm guessing), thus all spliced reads would contain the XS tag.
 This is definately true for HiSat.